ivanjurina/dotnet-webapi-template-script/README.md

      ./main.sh --with-user
      ```
      This will:
-     - Add JWT authentication
-     - Create user registration and login endpoints
+     - Create Entity, Dto, Repository, Service and Controller for User
-     - Set up password hashing
-     - Add role-based authorization
-     - Generate user profile management
+     - CRUD endpoints on User Controller
+     - Register Repository and Service with DI in Program.cs
+     - Register User entity in DbContext

    - `--run`: Automatically builds and runs the project after setup
      ```bash